Fruiticecake/Faster/README.md

 You need to run `yarn wp:regen` if you run `yarn wp:gen` again because of specifications.

-The following files will be generated in `/wp/themes/your-theme`.
+The following files are generated in `/wp/themes/your-theme`.

 ・`functions.php`